henrycgbaker/henrycgbaker.github.io/index.md

 I am a Research Engineer at the [Hertie Data Science Lab](https://www.hertie-school.org/en/datasciencelab/research) in Berlin, where I develop lab infrastructure and support computational research.
 I hold a dual degree in Public Policy and Data Science from the Hertie School of Governance, with research interests in sustainable computing, green AI, and computational social science.

-My background spans East Asia, Europe, and Africa, with experience in policy research, product management, and data science.
-I'm passionate about applying machine learning to real-world problems, particularly in algorithmic decision-making and data governance.
-Currently, I'm an Associate Researcher at the [Weizenbaum Institute](https://www.weizenbaum-institut.de/portrait/p/henry-baker/) and Research Fellow at the [Open Data Institute](https://theodi.org/profile/henry-baker/).
+My background spans East Asia, Europe, and Sub-Saharan Africa, with experience in policy research, product management, and data science.
+I'm intersted in analysing the societal and environmental dynamics of ML & AI applications.

 ## Research Interests